mrahhal/CCSS/README.md

 ### Elements

-Elements are actual html elements.
+Element classes are tied to actual html elements.
 This can be the component itself (or its root html element as in React), or a component child (i.e any html element in the component's template).

 #### Component